sebug/indexed-messages/README.md

 Should download the package.zip that will be used to ask for notifications (with icon and all).

+The other register and delete functions should work as well.

 # Searching by Index
 To return the items of the correct partition we use index.getAll, which is not supported by Internet Explorer.